audeering/audmodel/docs/usage.rst

 .. jupyter-execute::

-    audmodel.versions(
-        name=name,
-        params=params,
-        subgroup=subgroup,
-    )
+    audmodel.versions(uid)

-To get only the the latest version of a model we can do:
+To find the latest version we can do:

 .. jupyter-execute::

-    audmodel.latest_version(
-        name=name,
-        params=params,
-        subgroup=subgroup,
-    )
+    audmodel.latest_version(uid)

 Cache folder